Kyuuhachi/Aureole/README.md

 There is a short guide/tutorial [here](aureole.kyuuhachi.dev/guide).

 ## Residential Block - Cradle
-A tool for converting itp and itc files to and from png/dds.
+Cradle is a converter for Falcom's image, sprite, and (planned) 3D model files to and from more conventional formats.

-Currently it uses dds if there are mipmaps, png otherwise; might add an option to select manually later.

-Support for Sky PC's .ch and ch/cp is planned for later.